rel20/REL-erik/README.md

 3. Once the server is started, run the [efficiency test](https://github.com/informagi/REL/blob/a0a93487ecc640a72f33ffe015a7a34dff8f054f/scripts/efficiency_test.py).
 Do not forget to update the `base_url` to specify where the data is located in the filesystem.
 This directory refers to where all project-related data is stored (see our [tutorial on how to get started](https://rel.readthedocs.io/en/latest/tutorials/how_to_get_started/)
 4. Finally, process the [efficiency results](https://github.com/informagi/REL/blob/a0a93487ecc640a72f33ffe015a7a34dff8f054f/scripts/efficiency_results.py).

+## Development

+Check out our [Contributing Guidelines](CONTRIBUTING.md#Getting-started-with-development) to get started with development.

 ## Cite

 If you are using REL, please cite the following paper: